CloudDataPalina/ETL_Project/README.md

 In this mini-project:

 - **Extracted** data from `.csv`, `.json`, and `.xml` files
-- **Transformed** prices for consistency
+- **Transformed** prices and standardized the dataset for consistency
-- **Loaded** the result into a clean `.csv` file
+- **Loaded** the result into a clean `.csv` file for further analysis
-- 🧾 All actions are logged for traceability
+- 🧾 All actions were logged for traceability
+- 📊 **Visualized key insights** using matplotlib — including average prices by brand and year

-This project showcases how to build a simple yet complete ETL pipeline for diverse data sources.
-It serves as a foundation for more advanced data engineering workflows.
+This project demonstrates how a simple yet complete ETL and analytics pipeline can uncover valuable insights from heterogeneous data sources.

 ---